Precision-Crafted Dental Crowns in Aurora

 After your new dental crown is applied, it may take you some time to adjust before the permanent crown feels completely normal in your mouth.
 In a matter of a few days, your new dental crown should look, feel and function just like a regular tooth.
 If you have any questions or concerns about your new dental crown after your procedure, talk to your dentist.

 How should you care for your new dental crown?

 Your new dental crown is made to last a lifetime, but it can come loose or fall out under the right circumstances.
 That’s why it is important for you to ensure long life for your crown by practicing good oral hygiene, brushing and flossing thoroughly every day.
 You can keep your gums and teeth healthy by brushing twice a day with fluoride toothpaste and by flossing at the end of each day.

 You should also visit your dentist or hygienist regularly (at least every six months) for your checkups and professional cleanings.
 And you should avoid chewing especially hard foods, ice or other hard objects such as pens and pencils to prevent damage to your new dental crown.
 Avoid chewy candies (e.g. jellybeans, saltwater taffy, toffee, gumdrops, caramels, etc.) that can literally yank your dental crown right off of your tooth and ruin your bite.

 Keep in mind that dental crowns are most commonly used to cover, or “cap,” a damaged tooth or dental implants.
 In the case of dental implants, the dental crown or restoration is the final part of the whole implant.
 As always, if you have any questions or concerns about your new dental crown, talk to your dentist.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and nearby locations.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and nearby locations.